← Blog · Guides & Tutorials

 ClientBinding SupportNotes

-qBittorrent✅ FullInterface dropdown — recommended
+qBittorrent✅ FullInterface dropdown — best cross-platform option

 Deluge✅ IP-basedRequires manual IP entry